 During the month January, Cataloochee offers special discount packages to celebrate "National Learn to Ski & Snowboard Month," so if you're planning a trip that time of year, you might want to check out the deals featured on their website.

-This year also marks the reopening of the Beech Mountain Brewery, so if you're a fan of local brews, this resort is definitely worth checking out for the fresh beer alone!Continue to 5 of 6 below.
+The Beech Mountain Brewery is on site, so if you're a fan of local brews, this resort is definitely worth checking out for the craft beer alone.

 The Appalachian Ski Mountain in Blowing Rock, North Carolina is just two short hours (98 miles) away from northern Charlotte.
-This ski mountain officially typically opens in mid-November and remains so through late March (weather permitting).
+This ski mountain typically opens in mid-November and remains so through late March, should weather permit.

-At Appalachian Ski Mountain, you can ski at night because the slopes, as well as an ice rink for skating, have been lit to accommodate late-night visitors.
-It also offers a slew of special events throughout the ski season, so be sure to check out their website (linked above) for an up-to-date schedule.
+At Appalachian Ski Mountain, you can ski during the night because the slopes, as well as an ice rink for skating, have been lit to accommodate late-night visitors.
+It also offers a slew of special events throughout the ski season, so be sure to check out their website for an up-to-date schedule.